rohan2794/lvm-localpv-local/design/lvm/storageclass-parameters/allowed_topologies.md

 ### Implementation Details

-This feature is natively driven by Kubernetes(for more information about workflow click [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/volume-topology-scheduling.md#volume-topology-aware-scheduling)) and LVM-LocalPV CSI-Driver is a consumer of topology feature.
+This feature is natively driven by Kubernetes(for more information about workflow click [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/volume-topology-scheduling.md#volume-topology-aware-scheduling)) and LocalPV-LVM CSI-Driver is a consumer of topology feature.

 - During volume provisioning time external-provisioner will read topology information specified